BiomedicalMachineLearning/STimage/development/Xenium_Yuanhao/Classification Blueprint.md

 Benefits:

-* Contrastive learning can align the latent space between H&E image and gene expression.
-Image encoder can learn some features from gene expression.
+* Contrastive learning can align the latent space between the H&E image and gene expression.
+Image encoders can learn some features from gene expression.
-* Finetune the image encoder during supervised training can make the image encoder more label oriented.
+* Finetuning the image encoder during supervised training can make the image encoder more label-oriented.

 ## Multi-modal fusion